OpenNewsLabs/manzana/games/pocha.md

 ## The pack

-Pocha is played with a[Spanish deck](https://en.wikipedia.org/wiki/Spanish_playing_cards) of 40 cards.
+Pocha is played with a [Spanish deck](https://en.wikipedia.org/wiki/Spanish_playing_cards) of 40 cards.

 ## Number of players